Alun Cairns was first elected as the Member of Parliament for the Vale of Glamorgan in May 2010.

 Being elected as the MP for the Vale in May 2010 was an honour and a privilege.
 He enjoys the role hugely.
 Parliamentary work in Westminster is exciting, fast moving and important to bring about the changes he’s mentioned.
 The constituency case work can be upsetting, rewarding and definitely varied.

-In July 2014, Alun became Parliamentary Under Secretary of State for Wales and a Government Whip, then was later appointed as Secretary of State for Wales in March 2016.
+In July 2014, Alun became Parliamentary Under Secretary of State for Wales and a Government Whip, then was later appointed as Secretary of State for Wales in March 2016 and served in this role until October 2019.

 He’s passionate about our community and wants to play a part to help change it for the better.
 Freeing up business to create wealth and help reform public services to cut out waste is a priority for Alun.